EvgenyUgolkov/8x_Super-Resolution/README.md

 Even though in this particular example we finished with inputs of size 32^3 voxels, some types of rocks may require inputs of larger size.
 To use DPP, keep the ```--DPP``` as ```True```

 If you are limited with the number of available GPUs, or if your don't need DPP for training, keep the ```--DPP``` as ```False```.
 In this case, you may experience the Out Of Memory (OOM) error.
-The easiest way to avoid it is either to decrease the number of parameters (channels) in the Generator, either reduce the input size of the 3D LR segmented sub-volume (managed in the BatchMaker).
+The easiest way to avoid it is either to decrease the number of parameters (channels) in the Generator, either to reduce the input size of the 3D LR segmented sub-volume (managed in the BatchMaker).
 However, it is crusual to use the sub-volumes of size large enough to contain at least 2 different grains (and their contact)

 To use ```--DPP``` as ```False```, your model should fit into single GPU for a particular batch size.